Running Lives with Data

 runninglives, rca

-Running Lives with Data questions how our behaviour shapes the personal Hertizian bubbles created by our electronic devices and how electromagnetic interventions can manipulate our behaviour.
+Running Lives with Data questions how our behaviour shapes the personal Hertzian bubbles created by our electronic devices and how electromagnetic interventions can manipulate our behaviour.

 Ear Hacking is a speculation on whether and how it might be possible to hack a runner's behaviour.
 263 Stories exposes the data that is spilt by the Nike+ and describes our need to tell stories about those we see.
 Runner Spotters further develops this to question whether it might ever be OK to spot runners.